 All you have to do is to look after their homes and pets while they are away.

-We have been using one of the biggest and most organised house-sitting agencies, TrustedHousesitters, for over five years.
-In that time, we have saved over $80,000 in accommodation fees.
+We have been using one of the biggest and most organised house-sitting agencies, TrustedHousesitters, since 2018.

-Firstly, we are flabbergasted that more people haven’t heard of this.
-And secondly, surprised that more people aren’t doing this.
+Firstly, we are flabbergasted that more people haven’t heard of this, and secondly, we are surprised that more people aren’t actually doing this.

 And I’ll let you in on a secret.
-Homeowners prefer to use senior travellers!
+Homeowners prefer to use mature travellers!
 Yes!
-It’s just one of the many perks of being “mature”.
+It’s just one of the many perks of being in the ‘past middle-aged‘ bracket;)

 It is easier to secure a house-sit if you travel as a couple or single.
-It’s not so easy if you have kids or travel with your own pets.
+But, not so easy if you have kids or travel with your own pets.

 🐾 Sign up today for Vacation Pet Sitting, and you will make the minimal annual signup fee back on your first house sit!

-Use our Discount Code: LIFEJOURNEY for 25% off
+Use our Discount Code: LIFEJOURNEY25 for 25% off

 House sitting has been one of the main ways we have managed to travel cheaper.